 * Trucker did a lot of work in the house.
 He got a futon from auction awhile back and got it set up for me so I have a place to read.
 He also rearranged the living room and organized our bookshelves.
 He got rid of some books.
 He also added every single book he owns to his Goodreads "own" list.
 Now, when he goes shopping, he can check the list and make sure he doesn't buy a duplicate.

 * I just found out about a cancer thrift shop that takes items on consignment.
 If it sells within the first 4 weeks, they split it 50-50.
 If not, it is theirs to keep.
 Either way, for items we are going to donate anyway, we may as well try to make a little money, and the proceeds help with cancer research (given my uncle's passing, this is on my mind more).
 We often do coffee right down the road, so it won't be out of the way.

-* I found a really nice storage box that looks like a book for my stepdaughter's room.
+* I found a really nice storage box that looks like a book.
 It was $5 at a thrift store.

 * I now start working around midnight each night.
 It is hard, but I'm trying to stay positive.
 It will not last forever.
 I am hoping another job option works out, and worse case, after the holidays it will go back to 4 AM shifts.